StetHD/tarifa-book/introduction/index.md

 keystore alias.
 Or on iOS, to produce a signed IPA for adhoc distribution, you need to change the `CODE_SIGN_IDENTITY` in your `build-release.xcconfig` file if you have multiples identities.

-Tarifa aims at taking care of all the little things you need to know/do to build a Cordova app, so you can focus on creating content.
+tarifa aims at taking care of all the little things you need to know/do to build a Cordova app, so you can focus on creating content.
 We started the project with the idea of making a practical tool for our dev team and to lower the barrier of development and project sharing with Cordova.